zotero-chinese/styles/src/new-finance/index.md

   <div class="csl-entry">[109] KENNEDY W J, GARRISON R E, 1975b.
 Morphology and genesis of nodular phosphates in the Cenomanian Glauconitic Marl of south-east England.
 Lethaia, 8(4): 339-360.</div>
   <div class="csl-entry">[110] KINCHY A, 2012.
 Seeds, sciences, and struggle: the global politics of transgenic crops.
 Cambridge, Mass.: MIT Press: 50.</div>
   <div class="csl-entry">[111] KOSEKI A, MOMOSE H, KAWAHITO M, et al., 2002.
 Compiler: US828402.
 2002-05-25.</div>
   <div class="csl-entry">[112] MORRIS I, 2010.
-Why the West rules–for now: the patterns of history, and what they reveal about the future.
+Why the West rules—for now: the patterns of history, and what they reveal about the future.
 New York: Farrar, Straus and Giroux.</div>
   <div class="csl-entry">[113] MYBURG A A, GRATTAPAGLIA D, TUSKAN G A, et al., 2014.
 The genome of eucalyptus grandis.
 Nature, 510: 356-362.</div>
   <div class="csl-entry">[114] O’BRIEN J A, 1994.
 Introduction to information systems.
 7th ed.
 Burr Ridge, IL: Irwin.</div>
   <div class="csl-entry">[115] Online Computer Library Center, Inc. About OCLC: History of cooperation.
 [2012-03-27]. <a href="http://www.oclc.org/about/cooperation.en.html">http://www.oclc.org/about/cooperation.en.html</a>.</div>